The arrangement of the upper teeth in humans. Features of the structure of teeth

 The root is located in a small depression - the dental alveolus.

-Video: human tooth structure
+Video: structure of a human tooth

 But there are still some differences.

-• Milk teeth have a smaller crown.
+• Primary teeth have a smaller crown size.

-• Milk tooth enamel is less mineralized.
+• The enamel of a baby tooth is less mineralized.

 Different types of teeth

-Incisors or front teeth
+Incisors, or front teeth

 As mentioned above, a person normally has 8 incisors.